-Students learn English vocabulary for mechanics and practise their listening and speaking skills.
+Students learn extensive mechanical vocabulary - including verbs, nouns and expressions - and practice their writing and speaking skills.

 Why won't my tractor start video

 The list of words is relatively long for two reasons.
 Firstly because the video is 15 minutes long.
 She tackles a wide variety of potential issues so the vocabulary range is broad.
 Secondly, the classes that I teach are very heterogeneous.
 Levels go from A2 to B2 so I have to widen the range of vocabulary to give weaker students something to hold on to, and stronger students some new input as well.

 Subsequent to the matching vocabulary exercise, exercise 3 is a speaking activity that allows students to put into practice the vocabulary.